jimfoltz/a2s/README.md

 Textures are not imported for any format.
 Scale is fixed and set to a larger value to over-come SketchUp's "small geometry" limitation.

-`.stl` and `.ply` files seem to work well, which was the original goal of the code.
+`.stl`, `.ply`, and `.obj` files generally convert well, which was the original goal of the code.

+`.dxf` files do not typically convert well if at all.
+The exceptions appear to be dxf's exported using `3DFACE` entities, and PolyFaceMesh variant of `POLYLINE` entiites.

 ## Usage